jamonholmgren/motion-table/README.md

 # MotionTable

 MotionTable is a RubyMotion gem for easily building table views in iOS.

+Feedback welcome: jamon@clearsightstudio.com(@jamonholmgren) or silas@clearsightstudio.com(@silasjmatson)

 ## Installation